txellext/FrontEndVueJS-UOC/calculatorProject/README.md

 Let's create a index.html where you will code the exercise, a Calculator app.
 If you want to request a numbers to the user you will use the promt() function of JS.
+All messages are going to show up at the console level using an alert() function.

 <br>

+### Goals
+- Wake up logical thinking with small mathematic problems.
+- Use basic JS tools
+- Learn how to debug you code.

 ### Tasks